Jindabyne (film): Plot

-The next morning, the police show up at Claire and Stewart's house to ask Stewart to answer some more questions.
-The men gather in the police station, where the police officer expresses his disgust that they would "fish over a dead body" instead of reporting it as soon as they could.
-Claire is stunned that Stewart would do such a thing and keeps trying to understand his reasons.
-The men come up with a story that Carl strained his ankle thus they could not walk back as early as they would have otherwise.
-Because the girl was Aboriginal, some believe the men neglected the dead girl out of racism.
-All of the men's businesses are vandalised in retaliation by some of the Aboriginal community, with painted slurs branding them racists.
-It becomes clear from this point that the western culture of a town that had to be abandoned and rebuilt on higher ground because of a dam and which is peopled by immigrants, is at odds with the ancient belief system of the local Aboriginal community.
+The next morning, the police show up at Claire and Stewart's house to interview Stewart.
+At the police station, the police officer expresses his disgust to the men that they would "fish over a dead body," instead of reporting it immediately.
+Claire keeps trying to understand Stewart's reasons.
+The men come up with a story that Carl strained his ankle thus they could not walk back easily.
+Because the girl was Aboriginal, some believe the men neglected the dead girl.
+The men's businesses are vandalised by some of the Aboriginal community, with painted slurs branding them racists.
+It becomes clear from this point that the western culture of an immigrant town that had to be abandoned and rebuilt on higher ground because of a dam, is at odds with the ancient beliefs of the Aboriginals.

-Claire and Elissa (Billy's partner) are the only ones of the group who express any remorse and condemnation for what happened.
-Jude repeatedly defends her husband Carl, while Carl argues that the girl was already dead and thus it made no difference to her whether they stayed or not.
-The more Claire pushes Stewart and the others to make amends, the more tensions increase in the town.
+Claire and Elissa (Billy's partner) are the only ones who express any remorse and condemnation.
+Jude defends her husband Carl, while Carl argues that the girl was already dead and thus it made no difference whether they stayed or not.
+The more Claire pushes Stewart and the others to make amends, the further the tensions increase in the town.

-Prior to the fishing trip, Claire had begun throwing up repeatedly from morning sickness, which she hid from everyone.
-With her marriage unravelling, and haunted by her post-post-partum breakdown and abandonment of her first child, she inquires of a medical professional about how to get an abortion.
+Prior to the fishing trip, Claire had had morning sickness, which she hides.
+With her marriage unravelling, and haunted by her post-partum breakdown and abandonment of her first child, she asks a doctor about an abortion.
 However, she has still not gone through with it - nor revealed her pregnancy to Stewart - by the end of the film.

-Despite encountering hostility from the rest of the group, Claire continues to try to reach out to the girl's family.
+Despite hostility from the group, Claire tries to reach out to the girl's family.
 She gathers donations to give to the girl's family for her funeral.
 Claire even goes to the family's home and is rebuked.
 She later returns to give them the money she has gathered.

-Increasingly troubled that Claire continues to probe for the truth of what happened, Stewart erupts in rage one evening when Claire asks him to talk about it.
-The two begin fighting physically, while slinging barbs at each other about their past mistakes.
-The next day, after Billy and his family have left town for the coast, Stewart tells Claire - who he suspects is planning to leave him - that he will never allow her to take his son from him.
+Increasingly troubled that Claire continues to probe for the truth, Stewart erupts in rage one evening when Claire asks him to talk about it.
+The two begin fighting physically, while slinging barbs at each other.
+The next day, after Billy and his family have left town, Stewart tells Claire - who he suspects is planning to leave him - that he will never allow her to take his son.
 Carl similarly stands up for Caylin-Calandria after Jude once again shows anger towards her, saying she cannot take her pain of losing their daughter out on their blameless granddaughter.